jefrailey/advent-of-code-2021/log.md

 stop: 10:31

 The solution to part two could be improved a fair bit.
 Since every point on the heightmap that has a value less than 9 is in exactly one basin, it's not essential to find the minima first.

+# Day 10

+20211213
+start 07:45
+stop: 08:35

+My initial implementation for part one tracked state using counters for each of the bracket pairs instead of a stack of opening brackets.
+That implementation did not work on the first attempt, so I immediately pivoted to the implementation that I knew would work.
+After further consideration, I do not think that counters alone can replace a stack as the order of opening brackets matters.